Hasty euthanasia? Don't believe everything 'The New Yorker' writes.

 The New Yorker didn't publish the following response.

-Professor Jan Bernheim and Professor Etienne Vermeersch
+by Professor Jan Bernheim and Professor Etienne Vermeersch

 — Rachel Aviv introduced herself to us as an investigative reporter on the “history, development and philosophy of Belgian end-of-life care.”
 The Belgian model interested her as being a unique system where euthanasia is embedded in palliative care and aims to provide “integral end-of-life care.”
 We sent her many informative documents and she came to Belgium for several weeks to interview scientists and practitioners.